High pressure jet: Under-expanded jet classification

 Further classification of the jet can be related to how the nearfield zone develops due to the compressible effects that govern it.
 When the jet first exists the orifice or nozzle, it will expand very quickly, resulting in an over-expansion of the flow (which will also reduce the temperature and density of the flow as quickly as it depressurized).
-Gases that have expanded to a pressure lower than the one of the surrounding fluid will be compressed inwards, causing an increase in the pressure of the flow.
+Gases that have expanded to a pressure lower than that of the surrounding fluid will be compressed inwards, causing an increase in the pressure of the flow.
 If this re-compression leads to the fluid having a higher pressure than the surrounding fluid, another expansion will happen.

 This process will repeat until the pressure difference between ambient pressure and jet pressure is null (or close to null).

 Compression and expansion are accomplished through a series of shock waves, formed as a result of Prandlt-Meyer expansion and compression waves.

 Development of the aforementioned shock waves will be related to the difference in pressure between the stagnant conditions or downstream conditions and the ambient conditions (η0 = P0/Pamb and ηe = P1/Pamb, respectively), as well as the mach number (Ma = V/Vc, where V is the velocity of the flow and Vc is the speed of sound of the medium).
 With varying pressure ratios, under-expanded jets can be classified as: